-One of my favorite things when I was little were the Cookies on a Stick Stores, We no longer have these in our area, so I thought I would recreate the Cookies on a Stick for my Kids.
+One of my favorite things, when I was little, was the Cookies on a Stick Stores.
+We no longer have these in our area, so I thought I would recreate the Cookies on a Stick for my Kids.

 Here’s what you need: